Rental listing scams are a real issue, and sadly they work and continue to grow in popularity.

 One way for the scammer to make this work is to essentially show you around an Airbnb with self-check-in.
 They may even have rented it out for themselves for the day.
 As they're unlikely to want to show their face, however, they won't be able to make it to the viewing, "but please, let yourselves in".

 If you suspect it's a scam and they refuse to meet with you it's best to err on the side of caution.

 Often scammers operate from other countries.
 They may not know the specifics about renting in a particular area, or their English language and grammar skills might not be the best.
 This is another red flag.

-If the property owner is pushing for you to pay anything, either a deposit or the first month’s rent before you’ve seen the property and signed a quality lease, walk away.
+If it doesn't smell right, you can't meet with someone in person (trust us, any half-decent landlord will want to meet you first), the property owner is overly pushy, or they want you to pay, either a deposit, a holding fee, or the first month’s rent before you’ve seen the property and signed a quality lease, then walk away.

 Always pay through Landlord Studio